sdanderson/linux-interview/README.md

 ## Shell

 * What does . mean in regular expressions?
-* What is difference between ” and ‘  ?
+* What is difference between ” and ‘?
+* What does $? give you?

 ## Other Great References: